 How Water Heaters Work

-In gas-powered water heaters, cold water enters the large tank through a dip tube.
-The water is heated by a gas burner, which releases toxic gas through a chamber in the middle of the tank.
+Cold water enters the large tank of gas-powered water heaters by a dip tube.
+A gas burner heats the water while releasing toxic gas through a cylinder in the center of the tank.

 The most common types of water heaters are gas and electric.